SecUpwN/Spotify-AdKiller/README.md

 ### License

 Many people have contributed to make our script become what it is today (huge shout-out to the initial creator [pcworld](https://github.com/pcworld)).
 If you are like us and think that it is very sad when projects die, please accept that all code here is fully licensed under GPL v3+.
+Have a look at the full [License](https://github.com/SecUpwN/Spotify-AdKiller/blob/master/LICENSE).

-Feel free to read our complete [License](https://github.com/SecUpwN/Spotify-AdKiller/blob/master/LICENSE). **This product is not endorsed, certified or otherwise approved in any way by Spotify.
-Spotify is the registered trade mark of the Spotify Group.**
+**This product is not endorsed, certified or otherwise approved in any way by Spotify.
+Spotify is the registered trade mark of the Spotify Group.
+Use your brainz prior to formatting your harddrive.**